 A dynamic acoustic band bringing old notes to original songwriting and new notes to old.
 Close harmonies backed by mandolin, fiddle, banjo, guitar, and bass.
 Wanigan’s name is taken from the annual log drive that used to take place each year down the North Fork of the Clearwater River.
 The wanigan served as both sleeping quarters and cook shack for the men who worked on the river, risking their lives to free the logs every spring.

-Wanigan has become known for our wealth of story songs inspired by our ancestors, the areas they encountered, and the obstacles they overcame.
-Our repertoire is always growing and features a lot of original works in addition to bluegrass, Gospel, and folk classics.
-We like to describe our sound as “bluegrass, etc.” due to other stylistic influences that come peeking through every once in awhile (Folk, Celtic, Appalachian, Blues, etc.).
+Wanigan has become known for its wealth of story songs inspired by our ancestors, the areas they encountered, and the obstacles they overcame.
+The band’s repertoire is always growing and features many original works in addition to bluegrass, Gospel, and folk classics.
+“We like to describe our sound as ‘bluegrass, etc.’ due to other stylistic influences that come peeking through every once in awhile (Folk, Celtic, Appalachian, Blues, etc.),” says Jason.

 In 2008, Wanigan released Brand New Day, a ten-song debut album featuring a number of original story songs about encountering change.
 Better in a Different Way, for example, was inspired by Warren’s grandmother and all who endure hard times with grace.
 The album also features some classic bluegrass and old-time numbers, including Foggy Mountain Breakdown, Arizona Waltz, and Hamilton Country Breakdown.